Skolem Meets Bateman-Horn: Introduction

-Recently~\cite{BiluLNOPW22} gave a procedure to decide the Skolem Problem for the class of simple LRS (those with simple characteristic roots) of any order, subject to two open conjectures about the exponential function, namely the $p$-adic Schanuel Conjecture and the exponential local-global principle.
-The present paper follows a different approach to~\cite{BiluLNOPW22}, via the notion of \emph{Universal Skolem Set}.
+Recently~\cite{BiluLNOPW22} gave a procedure to decide the Skolem Problem for the class of simple LRS (those with simple characteristic roots) of any order, subject to two classical conjectures about the exponential function, namely the $p$-adic Schanuel Conjecture and the exponential local-global principle.
+These two conjectures are needed to guarantee termination of the procedure, but the output (a list of all zeros of a given non-degenerate LRS) is unconditionally correct.
+The present paper follows a different approach from~\cite{BiluLNOPW22}, via the notion of \emph{Universal Skolem Set}.
 This is an infinite set $\mathcal{S} \subseteq \mathbb{N}$ for which there is an effective procedure that, given a non-degenerate LRS $\langle u_n\rangle_{n=0}^\infty$, outputs the finite set $\{ n \in \mathcal{S} : u_n=0\}$.
 Evidently, establishing decidability of the Skolem Problem is equivalent to showing that $\mathbb{N}$ is a Universal Skolem Set.
-Towards this objective, and noting that the class of Universal Skolem Sets is closed under various operations such as finite shifts and finite unions, it is natural to examine diverse means by which to construct Universal Skolem Sets, and particularly such sets of high density.\footnote{The \emph{density} of an infinite set $\mathcal{S}$ of positive integer is the limit (if it exists) of the proportion of elements of $\mathcal{S}$ among all integers from $1$ to $n$ as $n$ tends to infinity.
-The \emph{lower density} of $\mathcal{S}$ is defined analogously, substituting the limit inferior to the limit.} Pursuing this line of research leads in the present paper to new connections between the Skolem Problem and classical questions on the distribution of prime numbers.
+Towards this objective, and noting that the class of Universal Skolem Sets is closed under various operations such as finite shifts and finite unions, it is natural to examine diverse means by which to construct Universal Skolem Sets, and particularly such sets of high density.\footnote{The \emph{density} of an infinite set $\mathcal{S}$ of positive integers is the limit (if it exists) of the proportion of elements of $\mathcal{S}$ among all integers from $1$ to $n$ as $n$ tends to infinity.
+The \emph{lower density} of $\mathcal{S}$ is defined analogously, substituting the limit inferior to the limit.} Pursuing this line of research leads in the present paper to new connections between the Skolem Problem and classical questions on the distribution of prime numbers that appear to be unrelated to the $p$-adic techniques of~\cite{BiluLNOPW22}.